rafed/rafed.github.io/content/achievement/certifications/azure-data-fundamentals/index.md

 # slides: example
 ---

-In 2022, knowing how to handle data is as important as kowing how to handle manage applications in the cloud.
+In 2022, knowing how to handle data is as important as kowing how to handle applications in the cloud.
 This is my first certification that proves that I know the fundamentals of data management.
-Looking forward to the future when I can become a data specialist.
+Looking forward to the future when I can become an expert at data management.